 - A brochure that describes your management services

-- Answers to frequently asked questions (FAQ) about your company, qualifications, and how you will handle common situations, such as after hours emergencies.
+- Answers to frequently asked questions (typically on your website) about your company, qualifications, and how you will handle common situations, such as after-hours emergencies

-- A management presentation showcasing your technology and qualifications.
+- A pitch deck (or sales presentation) showcasing your technology and qualifications

-- A management proposal will spell out the details of your plan for your potential new clients.
+- A management proposal to spell out the details of your plan for your potential new clients

-A professionally designed brochure can make you look like a larger company than you really are, or it can make you look like some guy running a business ut of his parents basement.
-It's well worth the investment to have your brochure professionally designed (and don't neglect your website, it's your online brochure!)
+A professionally designed brochure can make you look like a larger company than you really are, or it can make you look like some guy running a business out of his parent's basement.
+It's well worth the investment to have your brochure professionally designed.

 Frequently Asked Questions

-Your FAQ is a living document, which is constantly growing.
-Start off by imagining you are explaining to your mother in law what you do for a living.
-Write out all of the questions you can think of that she would ask to better understand how your business works, and take time to write well-thought out answers.
-Don't be afraid to inject a little bit of personality into your answers.
+Start off by imagining you are explaining to your mother-in-law, who's on the board at her condo, what you do for a living.
+Write out all of the questions you can think of that she would ask to better understand how your business works, and how that applies to her community.
+Take time to write well-thought out answers, but don't be afraid to inject a little bit of personality into your answers!